kira0x1/mikaela/README.md

 <br>

 ### Music.js
+- [ ] Compare user to user music to get a similarity percentage ( This would be its own command )
 - [ ] Save users data in db (Favourites, Playlists, Spotify account?)
 - [ ] `Add to favourites` command
 - [ ] Rewind command